syedmaazsaeed/ForecastFusion-Weather-App/README.md

 <h2 style="font-size: 2em; font-weight: bold;">Prerequisites </h2>

-<h6 style="font-size: 2em; font-weight: bold;"> Node.js: </h6> Ensure you have Node.js installed on your machine.
-You can download it from nodejs.org.
+<h6 style="font-size: 2em; font-weight: bold;"> Node.js: </h6> Make sure your computer is running Node.js.
+It is available for download from nodejs.org.

-<h6 style="font-size: 2em; font-weight: bold;"> API Key: </h6> Obtain an API key from OpenWeatherMap and set it up in your environment variables.
+<h6 style="font-size: 2em; font-weight: bold;"> API Key: </h6> Get an OpenWeatherMap API key, then configure it in your environment variables.

 <h6 style="font-size: 2em; font-weight: bold;"> Create a .env file in the root directory and add: </h6>